Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 My novels "Wild Goose," "Skolthan" and "Queen Anne's Lace" are available on Amazon as e-books and paperbacks.

-Outlines and excerpts for all five of my novels can be found after the pages of my published poems.
+Outlines and excerpts for all five of my novels can be found after the pages of some of my published poems.

 A little bit about me image